Skip to Main Content

 The main risk factors for osteoporosis are:

-Seventy percent of people with osteoporosis are women.
+Women are much more likely to develop osteoporosis than men.
 Men start with higher bone density and lose calcium at a slower rate than women, which is why their risk is lower.
 Nevertheless, older men are also at risk for osteoporosis.

-Although adults from all ethnic groups are susceptible to developing osteoporosis, Caucasian and Asian women and men face a comparatively greater risk.
+Although adults from all ethnic groups are susceptible to developing osteoporosis, white and Asian women and men face a comparatively greater risk.

 Osteoporosis is more common in people who have a small, thin body frame and bone structure.
 Low body weight (less than 127 pounds or a BMI less than 21) is a risk factor for osteoporosis.